NickHeiner/debug-grunt-promise/README.md

 debug-grunt-promise
 ===================

-demo of an issue with grunt config and promises
+Demo of an issue with grunt config and promises.
+Just run `npm test` to see it go; look in the Gruntfile to see what's going on.